 The TranzX has a generally smooth operation, although its return speed is quite low.
 But all it takes is a little getting used to.
 You could choose to add some air pressure to the return spring to speed it up a little though, but that would mean your retraction effort will increase as well.
 The best way to deal with it is to find a perfectly balanced pressure level.

-Considering its price and functionality, the TranzX YSP12 is the most affordable dropper post that could get the job done.
+Considering its price and functionality, the TranzX YSP15 is the most affordable dropper post that could get the job done.
 While the remote lever is quite unremarkable, it is still pretty dependable.
-Overall, out of all the models featured,this product is probably your best bet.
+Overall, out of all the models featured, this product is probably your best bet.
+Check Trekbikes.com for Prices.

 How Do Dropper Posts Work?